Webservice-Digital/A-simple-wordpress-plugin/README.md

 # A simple wordpress plugin
- A thanks giving plugin for my MCT @gueraysellcuk
+ A thanks giving plugin for my MCT @guerayselcuk